Camping: A Future With Hope

 Then it hit me – it’s the “main thing” again.
 What’s really essential to our faith, to making disciples of Jesus Christ?
 Is camping ministries continuing at 4 conference-owned sites essential to our mission?
 What really is the role of camping ministries in our conference’s mission of leading congregations to lead people to actively follow Jesus – especially reaching next generations?
 A future with hope for our congregations must include a vision for growth -- reaching more people, younger people, and leading them to follow Jesus.

 Then the question becomes “who decides” what role camping plays in our conference’s pursuit of the “main thing” – and what those camping ministries will look like to be most effective and fruitful.
 Including where they’ll be located.
 That’s some heavy lifting involving numerous details that our conference delegates to a camping board composed of some very interested, experienced, dedicated leaders – both clergy and laity.
 They’ve spent a lot of time researching, praying, visioning, and discussing.
-Now they’re explaining their findings and plans for a future camping ministry that looks very different from the past.
+Now they’re explaining their findings and plans for a future camping ministry that looks very different from

 So my last question is this: how can we move forward together to celebrate God’s faithfulness in the past, while embracing a future with hope in God’s reaching new generations in a way that can best connect with them?